cs205-group11/amazon-recommendation-system/index.md

 ## Need for Big Data and Big Compute

 Amazon's dataset is not, unfortunately, neatly organized into a matrix of users and products.
 We are dealing with a large, unstructured dataset and in order to process it into a matrix of this form, we would need to make use of **big data processing** solutions such as Spark.
 Since Amazon has over 50 million users and 10 million products, a matrix this size would not fit on a single node, and we can take advantage of a distributed cluster of nodes in order to perform efficient pre-processing of this dataset.
-The dataset that we have has around 20 million users and around 10 million items.

 In order to compute similarity scores and generate predictions, we rely on a lot of matrix or vector products.
 These matrix operations can be made parallel through **big compute** and we use multi-threading to speed up these computations.
 Overall, the goal of our project is to increase the speedup of the whole process of generating recommendations, which includes pre-processing the raw dataset as well as computing predictions using the utility matrix, using a hybrid approach involving big-data processing and big-compute.